-The Magma Group pulled out of the deal after their financial backers – Dubai International Capital, who at the time were also linked with buying Premier League club Liverpool – had doubts over the restructuring of the team.
+The Magma Group pulled out of the deal after their financial backers, Dubai International Capital (DIC), had doubts over the restructuring of the team.
+Around this time, DIC were also linked with buying Premier League club Liverpool.

 The concerns surrounded a new rule in the 2010 sporting regulations, which stated that teams will no longer be allowed to provide customer cars for other outfits.
 Even with the forthcoming changes, Honda stated that they still intended to support Super Aguri.